sparkle-project/sparkle-project.github.io/documentation/delta-updates/index.md

 Version 2 patches created by BinaryDelta are not backwards compatible with Sparkle 1.9 or earlier.
 Pass `--version=1` when creating patches only if you want old versions to apply them.

+Note we don't recommend creating delta patches from an application that uses Sparkle 1.10, due to a potential crash in the updater for applying the updates.

 Presently, you'll have to build Sparkle from source to get the `BinaryDelta` tool.
 You don't need to distribute the tool with your app.

 Then you sign each `.delta` and add an entry to your appcast's `<item>` for each `.delta` you have created: